kelayamatoz/Digital-Systems-Design-Lab/lab3_submission.md

 Student Name 2:

 ## Part 1
 Given the two kernels and the input data, perform 2 2-D convolution on the image.
 You can add your implementation to Lab3Part1Convolution.
-Report on the resource utilization and cycle counts of your design.
+Report the resource utilization and cycle counts of your design.
 ```scala
 // Copy-paste your implementation here
 ```